sunflower0305/study/.github/pull_request_template.md

 ## Screenshots / Video

-Please include a video or screenshorts for the previewing changes.
+Please include a video or screenshots for the previewing changes.

 ## How Has This Been Tested?